-As a professional program developer and course creator for Learners Edge, I’ve discovered a few methods for developing impactful professional learning.
+As a professional program developer and course creator for Teaching Channel, I’ve discovered a few methods for developing impactful professional learning.
 When it comes right down to it, developing professional learning is quite a bit like unit or lesson planning, simply on a much larger scale.
 One of my favorite visuals for this type of work comes from author Barbara Blackburn.
 Look at the Task Cycle for unit planning below, created for her book, Rigor in the Remote Learning Classroom.

 This visual captures the distinct yet iterative process that informs the purposeful development of educational experiences.

 The task cycle also works well for planning professional development, so let’s apply it to highlight four considerations when developing professional learning.

 - Start with purpose.
 The purpose, or “why,” of the offering should be used to inform your planning and keep everything nicely aligned.
 This creates clarity for the learner.